treedbox/delivery-control-node-server-client-react/README.md

 ![Icon](assets/delivery-control.png)

-> Delivery management system, Node.js server, React client.
+> Delivery management system, Node.js server, React client, JSON data, no persist data.

 ## Description

 Delivery management system to assign and control the delivery of shipments.
+Using Node.js as server, React as client, JSON as data (no persist data).
+Responsive design (without Bootstrap).

 ## Dependencies